edfletcher/llama.http/examples/simple-http/README.md

 }
 ```

-`displayName` and `sourceURL` are **required**. `promptWrappers` are optional: by default, the prompt will _not_ be wrapped with anything unless specified in the sidecar JSON.
+`displayName` and `sourceURL` are **required**. `description` & `promptWrappers` are optional.
+By default for the latter, the prompt will _not_ be wrapped with anything unless specified in the sidecar JSON.

-Most model cards specify which prompt wrappers (if any) the model was trained with.
+Most model cards specify which prompt wrappers (if any) the model was trained with, some of which may support multiple prompting formats or system/character/context prompts that optionally preceed the user prompt.